 Tools for women who want to participate in their care.

 Not a link dump.
-A curated set of tools, organizations, and language built to help you show up informed, in the appointment room and everywhere else.
+A curated set of tools to help you show up informed.

 Two tools.
 One goal.
 Better conversations with your care team.